urwid/urwid/docs/reference/constants.rst

 .. data:: urwid.WEIGHT
    :annotation: = 'weight'

-   a weight value for distributing columns or rows, e.g. ('weight', 3) will give 3 times as many columns or rows as another widget in the same container with ('weight', 1).
+   A weight value for distributing columns or rows, e.g. ('weight', 3) will give 3 times as many columns or rows as another widget in the same container with ('weight', 1).